-This easy Keto “Potato” Salad with Smoked Sausage is low carb / keto, gluten free, grain free, and paleo friendly.
-It’s a crowd pleaser making it perfect for cookouts!
+This Keto “Potato” Salad with Smoked Sausage is low carb, gluten-free, grain-free, & paleo-friendly.
+It’s a crowd-pleaser making it perfect for cookouts!

 Summer cookout season is upon us and this Keto “Potato” Salad with Smoked Sausage has become one of my go-to recipes.
 Seriously, between this cauliflower potato salad and this Charred Cabbage Salad all you’ll have to do is throw a few shrimp on the barbie and you’ll be ready for any BBQ, picnic, or potluck the summer months throw your way.

 The best part about this super easy mock potato salad recipe is the addition of Kiolbassa Smoked Meat’s Grass-Fed Organic Smoked Sausages.
 Their sausages truly are the most delicious sausages on the market plus they give the side dish an unrivaled heartiness.

 Potato salad has always been one of my favorite side dishes.
 Lauren’s grandmother makes the best potato salad and this base recipe is based on hers.
 Specifically, the mayonnaise to mustard ratio along with the addition of the hard-boiled eggs, pickles, and paprika.